A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\textbf{Accuracy@k} measures the proportion of correct answers over all answers, where an answer is considered to be correct if it belong in the top-k answers.
-It can serve as a generic measure of quality for discriminative VL tasks, irrespectively of the modality that is predicted as the answer: for example, in the case of VQA, accuracy refers to the linguistic modality, as a textual answer needs to be selected.
-When bounding boxes have to be predicted, as in the case of VRE, \textbf{Intersection over Union (IoU)} provides a measure of success regarding the overlap between ground truth and predicted bounding boxes.
+\textbf{\textit{Discriminative}} VL tasks that provide an answer selected among pre-defined candidates are evaluated via \textit{classification} metrics.
+Such tasks include visual question answering (VQA), visual grounding (VG), visual reasoning (VR), visual entailment (VE). \textbf{Accuracy@k} measures the proportion of correct answers over all answers, where an answer is considered to be correct if it belongs within the top-k ones.
+It can serve as a generic measure of quality for \textbf{\textit{discriminative}} VL tasks, irrespectively of the modality that is predicted as the answer: for example, in the case of VQA, accuracy refers to the linguistic modality, as a textual answer needs to be selected.
+When bounding boxes have to be predicted, as in the case of VG, \textbf{Intersection over Union (IoU)} provides a measure of success regarding the overlap between ground truth and predicted bounding boxes.
 Higher values are better, indicating a larger percentage of overlap.